ARPA-SIMC/ec-tc/ecflow/ileps_timecrit/README.md

 ### Suite configuration

-Every suite has its own configuration in the `conf/<suitename>` directory.
-The configuration consists of a suite configuration file and a runtime configuration file.
+Every suite has its own configuration in the `conf` and `conf/<suitename>` directory.
+The configuration consists of a suite configuration file, runtime configuration file(s) and template files.

 #### suite configuration file

-Its name is `suiteconf.toml`, it is a simple text file in [toml](https://toml.io/en/) format, a variant of the so-called "ini file" format.
+Its name is `suiteconf.toml`, there is only one such file per suite in `conf/<suitename>`, it is a simple text file in [toml](https://toml.io/en/) format, a variant of the so-called "ini file" format.